This Privacy Notice may vary from time to time so please check it regularly.

 - Marketing and Customer Services

-Entering into a competition or promotion hosted by us or our third parties: You may provide us with personal data when you subscribe to these services either online or through a physical form.
+Entering a competition or promotion hosted by us or our third parties: You may provide us with personal data when you subscribe to these services either online or through a physical form.

 1.2 Loyalty Clubs